tobgu/qframe/README.md

-The design of QFrame has mainly be driven by the requirements from [qocache](https://github.com/tobgu/qocache) but it is in many aspects a general purpose dataframe.
+The design of QFrame has mainly be driven by the requirements from [qocache](https://github.com/tobgu/qocache) but it is in many aspects a general purpose data frame.
 Any suggestions for added/improved functionality to support a wider scope is always of interest as long as they don't conflict with the requirements from qocache!